-At Kevin Kay DDS Family & Cosmetic Dentistry, custom-made sports mouthguards are designed to typically cover your upper teeth to protect against teeth trauma, cut lips and tongue, and other injuries to your mouth.
+At Kevin Kay DDS Comprehensive Family Dentistry, custom-made sports mouthguards are designed to typically cover your upper teeth to protect against teeth trauma, cut lips and tongue, and other injuries to your mouth.
 If you wear braces or other orthodontic appliances, we strongly recommend you wear a sports mouthguard on your lower teeth as well.

 Difference Between Over-the-Counter and Sports Mouthguard